Frequently Asked Questions

 For whole-building coverage we offer flat-rate monthly monitoring calculated at $8 per apartment.
 Install as many sensors as you need.

-There is a monthly monitoring fee of $5 per sensor.
+There is an annual monitoring fee of $30 per sensor.
 Because each sensor can detect moisture in two locations, we can often use one sensor to protect multiple areas, such as inside and outside of a condensation pan, or under a kitchen sink and under a dishwasher.
-However, we offer volume pricing for $8 per apartment if you are going to install sensors in each apartment.
+However, we offer discounted volume pricing, based on the number of units or square footage of your property.
+This is most beneficial if you are going to install sensors in each apartment.

 Can this system pay for itself?